How to grip a Skateboard Deck

 Brands Of Grip Tape That We Advise

 How To Remove Grip Tape From A Skateboard

 Firstly you will need to remove your trucks from your deck.
-Next you should get yourself a hair dryer, any will do with a heat setting, then at either the tail or nose of the deck blow hot air on the grip tape.
-This will although the adhesive to loosen slightly allowing you to then take a blade of some sort (Stanley blade will be perfect) and slide it under the edge of the tape.
-Start at one side and work down or up the board length ways often works best.
+Next you should get yourself a hair dryer, any will do with a heat setting then at either the tail or nose of the deck blow hot air on the grip tape.
+This will although the adhesive to loosen slightly allowing you to then take a blade of some sort (Stanley blade will be perfect) and slide it under the edge of the tape in between the deck and grip.
+Start at one side and work down or up the board, length-ways often works best.
 Once you've peeled up some of the grip you can then use your fingers to start pulling the grip away from the deck.
 If it becomes difficult again then simple use the hair dryer to loosen the adhesive as you did at the start.
-Rarely the grip will come off in one go so don't be alarmed if it tears and you have to do small individual parts.
+Rarely the grip will come off in one go so don't be alarmed if it tears and you have to do remove it in small individual parts.